wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 # DHCPv6 Address Registration Procedure

 The DHCPv6 protocol is used as the address registration protocol when a DHCPv6 server performs the role of an address registration server.
-The DHCPv6 IA Address option {{!RFC3315}}is adopted in order to fulfill the address registration interactions.
+The DHCPv6 IA Address option {{!RFC8415}} is adopted in order to fulfill the address registration interactions.

 ## DHCPv6 Address Registration Request